 I’ve heard stories like this many times.
 Children under the age of 15 were routinely sent to the gas chamber, as soon as they arrived at a camp, but many survived by claiming that they were older, or by claiming to be have a valuable skill at the age of 12.
 The Nazis were so stupid that they believed that a child of 12 was an experienced shoemaker.

 This quote from the article tells about how the Nazis tried to fool the Jews by using Red Cross buses to transport children to the gas chamber:

 One morning, Kaplan, then 13, was working in the shoe shop when he saw several red buses with white paint covered windows enter the compound.
 He watched silently as the children left in the barracks while their parents were working, were rounded up by the guards and herded onto the buses, kicking, yelling and crying.
 Kaplan stayed hidden in the shoe shop and was spared.
 The children that were taken were never seen again.
 When the parents came home and found their children gone, they screamed in desperation and many killed themselves on the electrified fence.

-I am familiar with the story, told by several Auschwitz survivors, that the Zyklon-B gas cannisters were transported in Red Cross trucks to the gas chambers, but this is the first time that I am learning that children were transported out of a camp, never to be seen again, implying that they were taken to the gas chambers in Red Cross buses.
+I am familiar with the story, told by several Holocaust survivors, that the Zyklon-B gas cannisters were transported in Red Cross trucks to the gas chambers, but this is the first time that I am learning that children were transported out of a camp, never to be seen again, implying that they were taken to the gas chambers in Red Cross buses.